songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

 - `_spinDuration` - Controls how long the Spin animation plays before returning to idle (default: 1.0 second)

 ## Sound Effects
-The controller requires the following sound clips to be assigned:
+The controller uses these specific hardcoded sound effects:
-- Jump sound - Plays when the deer jumps
+- `"FX48 - Click 2"` - Jump sound
-- Death sound - Plays when the deer dies
+- `"FX54"` - Death sound
-- Antidote sound - Plays when the deer takes an antidote
+- `"FX57"` - Antidote sound

-Sound clips are specified via SerializedField inputs in the inspector.
-The controller will log warning messages if any sound clips are not assigned.
+Sound effects are loaded automatically from resources.
+The controller will log warning messages if any sound effects cannot be loaded.

 ## Public Methods